 What's the Covid situation?

-Singapore has had 62,100 cases recorded as of June 9.
-That day, the country notched 34 deaths, which marked a grim milestone: the number of Covid deaths in Singapore officially passed those of the SARS epidemic in 2003.
+On June 9, the country notched its 34th death from the virus, which marked a grim milestone: the number of Covid deaths in Singapore officially passed those of the SARS epidemic in 2003.

 What can visitors expect?